Study Abroad Program Overview

 This program offers UC students the opportunity to:

-- Become an active participant in a lab team conducting cutting-edge research
+- join a lab team conducting cutting-edge research,

-- Conduct an individual research project, and submit your results in English
+- conduct an individual study project and submit your research results in English,

-Tohoku University is located in Sendai, a city of one million in the scenic northern part of Honshu and renowned for its natural beauty, facing the Pacific Ocean on the east with mountains to the west.
-Sendai is known as the “city of green” and is the cultural, commercial, and transportation center of the region of Tohoku, just a two-hour bullet-train ride from Tokyo.
+Tohoku University is located in Sendai, a city of one million in scenic Honshu.
+Sendai is renowned for its natural beauty, with the Pacific Ocean to the east and mountains to the west.
+Known as the “city of green” and just a two-hour bullet train from Tokyo, Sendai is the cultural, commercial, and transportation center of the region of Tohoku.

 Students attend classes with international and/or host country students.